Living in a Carbon World

 carbon dioxide + water ==>glucose sugar + oxygen

 6CO2 + 6H2O ==> C6H12O6 + 6O2

 1. Begin by taking the carbon dioxide and water molecules apart.

-2. Build your glucose molecule using this J-mol visualization of a glucose.
-If you click to enlarge the J-mol image on the right , you will easily see how the carbon atoms hydrogen and oxygen atoms are bonded to each other.
-Use the structure in the image to build your glucose molecule.
-If you have Java successfully downloaded into your Firefox browser on your computer, you can access the interactive Jmol glucose molecule here.
-You can use your mouse to rotate the glucose and to zoom in.
+2. Build your glucose molecule using this J-mol visualization of a glucose molecule above right.
+If you click to enlarge the J-mol image, you will easily see how the carbon, hydrogen and oxygen atoms are covalently bonded to each other.
+Use the structure in the J-mol image to guide you in building your glucose molecule.
+Note: If you have access to the Nice Molecules or Molecules APP, you can can zoom in and rotate the glucose molecule.

 Stop and Think:

 1. Explain how is it possible for a plant to make a sugar molecule from carbon dioxide and water?

 Cellular respiration is the process by which all organisms covert the chemical energy in glucose C-C and O=O electron bonds into biochemical energy that cells use to carry out their normal cellular functions.
 All life depends on this biochemical energy.
 Although more complicated than other combustion reactions, cellular respiration requires a fuel source such as glucose, and oxygen(O2).
 Like other combustion reactions, cell respiration produces carbon dioxide (CO2) and water (H2O).

 Glucose + oxygen ==>carbon dioxide and water and energy